Biko (Filipino Sticky Rice Cake)

 Finish the Biko:

 Section the Biko evenly into squares.
 In each square, sprinkle a generous amount of crunchy Latik.
+Serve warm or at room temperature.
+Enjoy!

 Biko (Filipino sticky rice cake)

-Tips
+Cooking Tips

-Gently fold your Biko, do not vigorously stir: Folding refers to gently mixing the Biko by bringing the bottom over the top.
+Gently FOLD your Biko, do not vigorously stir: Folding refers to gently mixing the Biko by bringing the bottom over the top.
 The idea is to incorporate the liquid evenly throughout, prevent the bottom rice from burning, and to avoid a mushy Biko.
-Mixing too hard will break up the rice grains, resulting with an unpleasant texture.
+Mixing too hard will break up the rice grains, resulting with an unpleasant texture!

-Add more water if there’s undercooked grains: If you find that after 50 minutes you still have hard rice grains, it may be indicative of not enough moisture.
+Add more water if there’s undercooked grains: If you find that after 50-60 minutes you still have hard rice grains, it may be indicative of not enough moisture.
 To fix, simply add a tablespoon of water at a time, folding gently, and continuing to let it simmer until the grains have softened.

 Biko (Filipino sticky rice cake)